matloff/fasteR/README.md

 [1] "sky"
 ```

-Note that here we can names to the list elements, 'a' and 'b'.
+Note that here we can give names to the list elements, 'a' and 'b'.
 In
 forming **mtl** using **split** above, the names were assigned
 according to the values of the vector beiing split.
 (In that earlier
 case, we also needed backquotes `   `, since the names were numbers.)